bangalorebyte-cohort8/Weekend-1-Assignment/README.md

 Using the file "words.txt" in this repo, write a function that reads the words in words.txt and stores them as keys in a dictionary.
 It doesn’t matter what the values are.
 Use the 'in' operator to find if a word is in the dictionary.

+Here is some example code for opening files:

+    #the .py file and words.txt must be in same folder

+    doc = open('words.txt')

+    #hold the individual words in a list for further use

+    word_list = []

+    for word in doc:

+      word_list.append(word.strip())

 **Challenge #2**

 Define a function which can print a dictionary where the keys are numbers between 1 and 3 (both included) and the values are square of keys.